MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-cm.md

 ## Disable and enable a Configuration Manager connector

-You can use the following procedures to disable or enable a System Center Configuration Manager connector and validate the status of the change.
+You can use the following procedures to disable or enable a Configuration Manager connector and validate the status of the change.

 ### To disable a Configuration Manager connector